tguild/vehicle_signal_specification/README.md

 V          | Electrical    | Potential difference in volt A          | Electrical    | Current in amperes
 ... | ... | ...

-### <a name="signal-sensor-actuator"/>SIGNAL SENSOR & ACTUATOR [OPTIONAL]
-A signal can optionally specify a sensor and/or actuator respectively producing or consuming the signal.
-They are independant from the technology used.

 ## <a name="attribute-entry"/>ATTRIBUTE ENTRY
 An attribute is an entry, such as vehicle weight or fuel type, with a static